 Law 1/1996, of 10 January, on Legal Aid, governs the regime of access to legal aid.
-According to this Law, Spanish citizens, nationals of other Member States of the European Union and aliens who are in Spain may have access to legal aid for, amongst others, civil and commercial proceedings, if they provide evidence that they do not have sufficient resources to litigate.
+According to this Law, Spanish citizens, nationals of other Member States of the European Union and aliens residing in Spain may have access to legal aid for (among other matters) civil and commercial proceedings, if they provide evidence that they do not have sufficient economic resources to litigate.